-Grade: Department of Conservation rate this as an advance tramping track
+Grade: Department of Conservation rate this as an advanced tramping track

 Further information: Department of Conservation Cape Brett Track

-The number of walks in Northland of this calibre is limited so make this a must do when you visit the Bay of Islands.
+The number of walks in Northland of this calibre are limited, so make this a must do when you visit the Bay of Islands.
 Images taken by Tony whilst walking the track.

 If you are looking for other activity options in Northland and the Bay of Islands you can find them on our must do adventures blog.